microsoft/teams-videoapp-sample/README.md

 3. After the application is opened, select a camera device in the 'Camera' drop down.
 4. Input your video app's URL.
 Deploying the video app in https server is preferred.
 5. Click `Load video app`.
 The sample video app will be loaded if the `Video app url` is blank.
-6. If the url mentioned above is blank , then the "video-app" loaded in test-app is not actually the "video-app" that you run with the command `yarn start-app` ,so it is recommended to fill in the blank with your local url.
+6. If the url mentioned above is blank, then the "video-app" loaded in test-app is not actually the "video-app" that you run with the command `yarn start-app`, so it is recommended to fill in the blank with your local url.

 ## How to test performance?